 Penelope Ayles (Assistant Stage Manager) Is a half breed who although originally from Sussex has spent most of her life in California.
 Penny is no stranger to The Complete Works having worked on it in the States.
 She has just recently moved back to the UK permanently and has since worked for UK Productions panto of Cinderella.
 She has spent many years Stage Managing for various Bay Area theatre companies in California after receiving her Stage Management degree from LAMDA.
 A few of her favourite past productions include: Bullshot Crummond, The Mikado, Therese Raquin, Someone Who’ll Watch Over Me, Laura, Mourning Becomes Electra, and of course The Complete Works of William Shakespeare (abridged).
 She is tickled to have joined the wonderful team at RSC.

-Alli Bostedt (who doesn’t know her title) took her first foray into theatre at age 4 when she wandered away from a karate class and ended up in a talent show.
+Alli Bostedt (Company Manager, Stage Manager, Wardrobe Supervisor) took her first foray into theatre at age 4 when she wandered away from a karate class and ended up in a talent show.
 She soon discovered that every stage has a backstage and has attempted to remain there ever since, though real life does occasionally interfere.
 Alli recently left the action-packed world of insurance processing and is delighted to be backstage with the RSC.
 A native of Las Vegas, Alli lives in California with a talking shower curtain and an extensive rubber ducky collection.